helpscout/hsds-react/docs/contributing/setup.md

 ## Code editor

 You can use **whatever code editor you like**!
-HSDS is typed using [Flow](https://flow.org/).
-Because of this, we recommend using [Visual Studio Code](https://code.visualstudio.com/) as it has pretty great [Flow support](https://github.com/flowtype/flow-for-vscode).
+HSDS is typed using [TypeScript](https://www.typescriptlang.org/).
+Because of this, we recommend using [Visual Studio Code](https://code.visualstudio.com/).

-Note: You may need to [install Flow globally](https://preview.npmjs.com/package/flow-bin) on your computer.

 ## Git branch